Allan Bower

+Allan Bower (born March 7, 1995) is an American artistic gymnast.
+He was a member of the United States men's national artistic gymnastics team and was an alternate for the 2020 Summer Olympics.

-Personal life and education
+Early life and education

 Bower was born on March 7, 1995, in Lincoln, Nebraska, to David and Jane Bower (née Clemons).
-His mother was a gymnast at the University of Nebraska-Lincoln, competing for the Nebraska Cornhuskers women's gymnastics team where she became the 1990 Big 8 all-around champion.
-He has two younger siblings: Allison and Alex.
-Allison is a member of the Missouri Tigers gymnastics team, graduating in 2019.
+His mother was a gymnast at the University of Nebraska–Lincoln and competed for the Nebraska Cornhuskers women's gymnastics team, where she became the 1990 Big Eight all-around champion.
+Bower grew up in Chandler, Arizona.
+He was enrolled in gymnastics as a youth and competed with Desert Devils before changing to Xtreme Gymnastics.

-Bower grew up in Chandler, Arizona; he graduated from Basha High School in 2013.
-At the University of Oklahoma, he majored in Biology and plans to apply to medical school.
+Bower graduated from Basha High School in 2013.
+At the University of Oklahoma, he majored in Biology and graduated in 2017.